MARTIMM/gnome-gtk3/docs/content-docs/tutorial/intermezzo-inheriting.md

 ## Inheriting

-Inheriting a widget class can make things nicer because a class name can describe the label better.
+Inheriting a widget class can make things nicer because a class name can describe the result better.
 So how do we make a class like that?

-We must create our class by defining a `new()` method for it.
+First we must create our class by defining a `new()` method for it.
 This method creates the object by providing the necessary options if there are any but most importantly, it must provide a special option `:GtkLabel` to let the label build routine know that it must process the options to create a native label object.
+Of course, other widget types need other named arguments.
+The reference of a widget makes it clear if it can be inherited and which argument must be given.

 Then the `BUILD()` must do the additional steps to let the label be what it should be.
 This time rotating a smaller angle.